IDAES/idaes-pse/docs/advanced_user_guide/custom_models/general_model_development.rst

 Config Blocks
 -------------

-Whilst the model class constrains the instructions necessary to build a model object, it is often necessary to provide additional information when creating an instance of a model.
+Whilst the model class contains the instructions necessary to build a model object, it is often necessary to provide additional information when creating an instance of a model.
 One example of this is informing a unit model of which property package to use for a given instance.
 When creating a new model class, it is necessary to define the information that a user may pass to the class when creating an instance of the new model, which is done using configuration blocks (config blocks for short) – this is where the information in the “default” keyword is sent when an instance of a model is created.

 Configuration blocks are defined by declaring a `CONFIG` object for each new model data class, as shown in the example below.
 The `CONFIG` object should be an instance of a Pyomo `ConfigBlock`.